Exhilarating hiking through ‘Europe’s Grand Canyon’

 Hiking in the Verdon Gorge: self-guided walking holiday

-A week-long walking holiday through one of France’s must-see natural sites.
+This is a wonderful walking holiday through one of France’s must-see natural sites.
 In fact, the Verdon Gorge is widely regarded as the most beautiful of its kind in Europe, and is often referred to as ‘Europe’s Grand Canyon’.
 The gorge is situated in the limestone massifs of the Alpine foothills, an area crossed by rivers flowing down from the snowy peaks of the Alps.
 Over millions of years, these rivers have carved deep valleys in the limestone, the deepest of all being the Gorges du Verdon.
 Today, the gorge is a truly impressive sight, with its limestone cliffs towering some 700m over the turquoise waters below.

 “For sheer, jaw-dropping drama, few sights in France can match the epic Gorges du Verdon” Lonely Planet.